From Jesselton’s Water Margins to High-Street Merchant

 Bruce Aubrey Reeves was a frequent customer at Tze-Fatt’s Tong-Hing Cold Store & Wines grocery at #109 Bond Street and was North-Borneo Lands & Survey Deputy Department Head of Land Surveying and Town Planner at the time responsible for the post-war rebuilding and urban renewal of Jesselton.
 The North-Borneo Colonial Government had introduced the compulsory acquisition of land in Jesselton town centre which were left derelict at the end of the war for reasons that the land owners had no means to redevelop their land or simply had not fulfilled their land lease obligations to pay quit rent.
 To alleviate a development constraint on Jesselton town exerted by a middleman class of rent seeking landowners at the time, the Colonial Government had waived the requirement for disposal of Government land assets by public auction.
 From a town planning perspective public auction has the undesirable economic effect of raising property rental values benefiting a middlemen class of rent-seeking compradors, plenipotentiaries and landowners with little or no urban societal development gains accrued to benefit reviving Jesselton’s community and commerce.

-In 1957 Tze-Fatt commissioned architect Billings Leong to design a four story Tong Hing Supermarket building at 55 Bond Street and when it was completed in 1959 its was a realisation of Tze-Fatt’s long held dream to own and open North Borneo’s first modern supermarket to serve his customers.
+In 1957 Tze-Fatt commissioned architect Billings Leong to design a four story Tong Hing Supermarket building at 55 Bond Street and when it was completed in 1959, it was a realization of Tze-Fatt’s long held dream to own and open North Borneo’s first modern supermarket to serve his customers.